 Requirements for St. Augustine Claims

 Under Florida Code §429.29, nursing home residents, their guardians, individuals acting as their powers of attorney, certain organizations, and the personal representatives of deceased residents’ estates all have standing to file claims based in negligence or intentional conduct against nursing homes and their employees.
 Successful lawsuits can result in compensatory damages, punitive damages, and reasonable attorneys’ fees and costs.

 All such actions are subject to a two-year statute of limitations under §429.296.
 This requires that all actions be filed within two years of the time that the alleged abuse is discovered or should have been discovered through due diligence.
 Furthermore, any such action must be filed no later than four years of the incident of abuse.

-When you discover that a loved one living in a nursing home was abused, you are likely to be horrified, confused, and unclear how to proceed.
+When you discover that a loved one living in a nursing home was mistreated, you are likely to be horrified, confused, and unclear how to proceed.
 However, you may be able to get some of your questions answered by an experienced St. Augustine nursing home abuse lawyer.

 An attorney can investigate the circumstances of your case and assess any potential causes of action you might have against the nursing home and its employees.
 Contact us today at (877) 428-4177 for a free case review.